useviolet/violetaudio/README.md

 - **API Docs**: Visit `http://localhost:8000/docs` when proxy server is running

 ---
 **🎉 Happy Mining and Validating!
-This subnet is production-ready with a sophisticated proxy server architecture that handles the complete workflow from task submission to final result delivery!**
+This subnet is production-ready with a sophisticated proxy server architecture that handles the complete workflow from task submission to final result delivery!
+Supports audio transcription, TTS, summarization, machine translation, video processing, and audio enhancement across 10+ languages!**
 =======